carloshdelreal/portafolio/_portfolio/en/2019-12-19 battleship game.md

 ## The coding Background

 For this project were used a series of very important techniques for modularizing the code.
 At a fundamental level it was used
-Object oriented programming, and more specifically factory functions to emulate classes on javascript an create the code as loosely coupled as possible.
+Object oriented programming, and more specifically factory functions to emulate classes on JavaScript an create the code as loosely coupled as possible.

 <figure class="figure">